andreacfm/h5_uploader/README.md

 See [file-upload](https://github.com/jgoguen/file-uploader)

 ##Custom options
-Added a custom  option  *evalResponse*  default to true.
-This is useful when Rails resturn a js to be evaluated and not to be converted into json.
-If option is true a valid reponsed for the uploader is soemthing like this:
+Added a custom  option  *evalResponse*  default to false.
+This is useful when Rails return a js to be evaluated and not to be converted into json.
+Note that if multiple file are uploaded the code is evaluated for any response and not on upload complete.
+If option is true a valid response for the uploader is soemthing like this:

 	(function(){